CosmoD3v/cosmonaut/README.md

 If however this becomes an issue in the futere, I will utilize API calls instead.

 I had considered using an API for RealmEye but decided it would be easier and more reliable to simply scrape the page for necessary information.
-Additionally, I think the web scraping route was the smarter choice in the end as it taught me a lot of new skills in terms of creating tools to interact with websites that allow it.
+Additionally, I think the web scraping route was the smarter choice in the end, as it taught me a lot of new skills in terms of creating tools to interact with websites that allow it.

 |Usage|
 |----|